Nitheeshshetty/Important-Algorithms/Sieve of Eratosthenes/README.md

 The Sieve of Eratosthenes is the simplest prime number sieve.
-It is a Prime number algorithm to search all the prime numbers in a given limit.
+It is a Prime number algorithm to search all the prime numbers in a given limit.This algorithm filters out the prime number in an iterative approach.
+The filtering process starts with the smallest prime number.
+A Prime is a natural number that is greater than 1 and has only two divisors, viz., 1 and the number itself.